As climate worsens, environmentalists also grapple with the mental toll of activism

 "And once I came here, I realized, 'OK, that's not the reality at all.
 These people have the power.
 These people have the resources, and these people have the knowledge, but they are not doing anything about it.'
 So the anger multiples itself."

-Some amount of anxiety is a natural response to climate change, according to Susan Clayton, a professor of psychology at the College of Wooster and a board member of the American Psychology Association.
+Some amount of anxiety is a natural response to climate change, according to Susan Clayton, a professor of psychology at the College of Wooster and a board member of the American Psychological Association.

 Clayton says that getting involved in activism or environmental groups can help relieve feelings of helplessness.
 But, paradoxically, advocacy also brings the risk of exposing people to more stress — sometimes to the point of having a clinically significant impact on mental health.